bazelbuild/bazelisk/README.md

 ## Where does Bazelisk get Bazel from?

 By default Bazelisk retrieves Bazel releases, release candidates and binaries built at green commits from Google Cloud Storage.
+The downloaded artifacts are validated against the SHA256 value recorded in `BAZELISK_VERIFY_SHA256` if this variable is set in the configuration file.

 As mentioned in the previous section, the `<FORK>/<VERSION>` version format allows you to use your own Bazel fork hosted on GitHub: